 Five months into work from home life, most are feeling burned out, especially corporate communicators.
 We are trying to keep up with the 24/7 news cycle, maintain relationships with the media, and manage (virtual) thought leadership engagements for executives while ensuring our dog doesn’t start barking during a Zoom call.
 With all you’re juggling, it can be challenging for overworked teams to consistently hit the mark on writing-heavy content such as op-eds, executive LinkedIn articles, company blog posts, and speeches.

 After all, good writing is challenging and time-intensive — something you and your team have less of these days.
-As your workload continues to grow, here are some reasons to consider hiring a ghostwriter to help with content creation.
+As your workload grows, here are some reasons to consider hiring a ghostwriter to help with content creation or communications outsourcing.

 Longer-Form Narrative Writing Requires Special Expertise

 When your company is gearing up for a special or a big speech, the process can feel daunting.
 After all, these are pieces of content your team does not work on every day.
 Given that these kinds of deliverables are high stakes, it is a more efficient use of company resources to regularly farm it out to a writer who does this kind of work.
 This is especially true for speeches.

 Now that we are in an era where many speeches will be delivered virtually, you need to consider whether your team has the internal capabilities to adapt remarks for virtual delivery.
 If they don’t, you need to contemplate bringing on a writer, especially to help IT executives or leaders who speak on complex topics that may be difficult to cover well online.
 The return on the investment will be worth it.

 Placing Op-Eds Are Extremely Difficult

 We know what they say about opinions—they’re like…well, you know.
 That said, even an op-ed written by a major executive is not enough to guarantee that a top-tier publication will take it.
 To increase your odds of your company’s op-ed breaking through, you should hire someone with experience writing them.